Legislative Session Recap

 2018 Georgia General Assembly Legislative Session

-Welcome to the Georgia Conservancy's legislative update for the 12th week and final week of the 2018 Legislative Session.
+Welcome to the Georgia Conservancy's legislative recap of the 2018 Legislative Session.

 We're at the Georgia State Capitol every day of the legislative session pushing for conservation-minded bills and fighting against legislation that would roll back the advancements that we've already made.

-The following bills are of high importance to the Conservancy, and we have kept a dedicated eye on these measures during this 2018 Legislative Session:
+The following bills were of high importance to the Conservancy, and we kept a dedicated eye on these measures during the 2018 Legislative Session:

-The following bills were of high importance to the Georgia Conservancy during this 2018 Legislative Session:
+The following bills were of high importance to the Georgia Conservancy during the 2018 Legislative Session:

 Georgia Outdoor Stewardship Act - House Bill 332 & House Resolution 238